nsfcac/MonSter/README.md

 $ python idrac_to_tsdb.py
 ```

-To setup continuous gathering and storing of the metrics, setup a CRON job:
+To continuously gather and store the metrics, setup a CRON job:

 1. Open the CRON table:
 ```bash